Dhull442/logic-assignments/a2/Instruction.md

 To run the package simply execute `a.out` file generated.
 If you wish to compile part of the assignment, you can change the names in the command accordingly.

 # Submission Instrution
 Submit one .zip file to the programming assignment named 'A2: BDD' on gradescope.com.
 The name of the file should be `<yourEntryNumber>.zip`.
-On unzipping the file, it should produce files `bdd.ml` and `A2.ml`.
+On unzipping the file, it should produce files `bdd.ml`, `bdd.mli` and `A2.ml`.